 Any time you merge with other traffic, you need a gap of at least 4 seconds, which gives both you and the other vehicle only a 2 second following distance.
-When it is safe, go back to following the “3-second rule (refer to the “Do not be a tailgater!” section on page 34).
+When it is safe, go back to following the “3-second rule” (refer to the “Do not be a tailgater!” section).

 - Watch for vehicles around you.
 Use your mirrors and turn signals.
 Turn your head to look quickly over your shoulder before changing lanes or merging in traffic.
 Leave 3 seconds of space between you and the vehicle ahead of you.
 Make sure you can stop safely, if necessary.